 What Cut of Pork Should I Use?

 Ideally, you would choose a boneless cut of meat to get the most bang for your buck, meat-wise.
-However, if you happen to have a bone in piece of pork, throw it in the Instant Pot like I did for an extra punch of flavour.
-Discard when the pork is cooked.
+However, if you happen to have a bone-in piece of pork, add it to the Instant Pot like I did for an extra punch of flavour.
+Discard the bone when the pork is cooked.

 Though I did use a pork shoulder here and it did have a heavy fat cap, I trimmed if off.
 For the pork chunks, I trimmed any excess fat as well, leaving just a little on.
 Because the pork was pressured cooked, it broke down beautifully.